intellatech/intella-hiring-challenges/backend/README.md

 **Project:** Satellite Telemetry API

-## 🎯 Context
+## Context

 At Intella, we build AI-powered software for satellite operations.
 A fundamental capability is ingesting, storing, and exposing satellite telemetry data through well-designed APIs.

-Your task is to build a **minimal but well-architected FastAPI application** that simulates a satellite telemetry system with full CRUD capabilities.
+Your task is to build a **minimal but well-architected FastAPI application** that simulates a satellite telemetry system with CRUD capabilities.
 This assessment evaluates your ability to:

 - Design RESTful APIs following industry best practices
 - Model complex domain relationships
 - Write clean, maintainable Python code
 - Make architectural decisions that balance simplicity with extensibility

-## 📊 Domain Model
+## Domain Model

-The system manages a hierarchical structure of satellite components and their telemetry data:
+The system manages a hierarchical structure of satellite components and their telemetry data

 ```
 Satellite (e.g., "Intella-Sat-1")